- On This Page

 As one of the oldest and most trusted personal injury law firms in Virginia, Marks & Harrison is committed to helping those who have suffered life-changing injuries due to negligent truck drivers and trucking companies.
 Our firm has offices conveniently located throughout the state, including Fredericksburg, as well as a large team of lawyers, paralegals, legal assistants and investigators.
 If you or a family member recently suffered injuries in a trucking accident in Fredericksburg, we can help you today.
 Call or reach us online for an immediate, free consultation.

-How Can A Fredericksburg Truck Accident Attorney help?
+How Can A Fredericksburg Truck Accident Lawyer help?

 Fredericksburg trucking accidents are often more severe than can accidents.
 When you have been involved in a collision with a heavy truck, you want experienced legal representation right away.
 No one can change what has happened, but an experienced truck accident lawyer can take steps to help you move forward and pursue compensation for your injuries.
 At Marks & Harrison, we will: